Hello Shanon!

 Hello girl!

-Usually the snow isn't really a problem, but this Wednesday I could hardly get home from work because the car got stuck in all the snow.
+I'm writing to you from a snow covered country.
+This last week we've had snow, snow storms, more snow and then some more storms :) Usually the snow isn't really a problem, but this Wednesday I could hardly get home from work because the car got stuck in all the snow.
 Luckily I had some great co-workers who helped me out.
 As I drove in to our parking lot I got stuck again and blocked the way for a neighbour who then also got stuck in the snow.
 Other neighbours followed and in the end we were five people who helped each other to shovel the snow (which blew right back due to the storm) and push the cars in the right directions.
 At first I was kind of annoyed at the whole situation but after a while I tried to see the fun in it.
 It was nice also to talk to some of the neighbours that I hadn't seen before.
 Usually we just say hello when we pass each other in the elevator, but now we got a chance to socialize (and work out!) a bit more :)

 None of this has anything to do with tulips of course, except that they are my cure for cold winter days.
 The more snow that whirls around outside the window, the more I enjoy my spring-like and happy tulips :)